sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_18_SpecialCharactersAndAssignmentOperatorInPython/Q_18_SpecialCharactersAndAssignmentOperatorInPython_Quiz.md

 **Description**

-a) All are features of VS code.
-It is a text editor.
-It has code coloring and has intellisense.
-Intellisense means autocompletion feature.

-b) All are features of VS code.
-It is a text editor.
-It has code coloring and has intellisense.
-Intellisense means autocompletion feature.

-c) All are features of VS code.
-It is a text editor.
-It has code coloring and has intellisense.
-Intellisense means autocompletion feature.

-d) All are features of VS code.
+All are features of VS code.
 It is a text editor.
 It has code coloring and has intellisense.
 Intellisense means autocompletion feature.

 ---
 ---